How the attempted coup in Niger could expand the reach of extremism, and Wagner, in West Africa

 U.S. partners battling extremists in the Sahel are dwindling.
 Notably, Mali’s military junta last month ordered the 15,000-strong United Nations peacekeeping mission there to leave, claiming they had failed in their mission.
 Now Wagner forces remain there, accused by watchdogs of human rights atrocities.

 The United States in early 2021 said it had provided Niger with more than $500 million in military assistance and training programs since 2012, one of the largest such support programs in sub-Saharan Africa.
+The European Union earlier this year launched a 27 million-euro ($30 million) military training mission in Niger.

-Notably in Niger, the U.S. has operated drones out of a base it constructed in the country’s remote north as part of counterterrorism efforts in the vast Sahel.
-The fate of that base and other U.S. operational sites in the country after this week’s attempted coup is not immediately known.
-The U.S. Africa Command has not commented.
+Notably, the U.S. has operated drones out of a base it constructed in the country’s remote north as part of counterterrorism efforts in the vast Sahel.
+The fate of that base and other U.S. operational sites in the country after this week’s attempted coup isn’t immediately known.

+“It is too soon to speculate on any potential future actions or activities,” a spokesman with the U.S. Africa Command, John Manley, said in an email.
+He said there are approximately 1,100 U.S. personnel in Niger.

 Niger was the site of one of the deadliest encounters for U.S. forces in Africa in recent years, an ambush by extremists in 2017 that left four soldiers dead.
 The attack again raised questions by some critics in Washington about why the U.S. would be involved on the continent.